 It seemed pretty natural to use something quite similar for the water heater problem.
 In that case, I didn't bother with the attached OLED display, mostly because I had some ESP8266 boards on hand that didn't happen to have one.
 Even if I didn't already have a few, these boards can be bought for only a few dollars; cheap enough for hobbyist use.
-I wired it up with the BME280 so that I could monitor the most boring, unchanging environment in my house (my basement).
+I wired it up with a BME280 so that I could monitor the most boring, unchanging environment in my house (my basement).

 I called that device the Water Bug and stuck it onto the side of my water heater while I contemplated how to do the rest of the project.
 Here it is: